-Having visited the American Bar at the Savoy (follow this link for the post all about that) I naturally bought the Savoy Cocktail Book and flicking through I found this vintage cocktail which seemed to fit in seamlessly with our eccentric surroundings which included a deliciously rusting 1965 Ford Anglia Estate and a plaster cast lion made for a client who wanted it to hang his dressing gown on.
+Having visited the American Bar at the Savoy (follow this link for the post all about that) I naturally bought the Savoy Cocktail Book and flicking through I found this vintage cocktail which seemed to fit in seamlessly with our eccentric surroundings.
+In the sitting room was a deliciously rusting 1965 Ford Anglia Estate and a plaster cast lion made for a client of the owners, who wanted it to hang his dressing gown on.
+As one does.

 Not a cocktail for sissies

-More importantly, this is definitely not a cocktail for sissies.
-We needed reenergising and this the cocktails to do it.
+More importantly, the Fine and Dandy is definitely not a cocktail for sissies.
+We needed reenergising and this was the cocktail to do it.
 “Gosh, this has a bit of a kick to it!” gasped my pal on first sip, and then, “Ah, this is quite knock out….one of these will be enough…”.
-We both fell silent for a moment or two after that, savouring as perspective slowly seeped back into our lives.
+We both fell silent for a moment or two after that, savouring, as perspective slowly seeped back into our lives.

 Advantage over a gin fizz?
 It travels a lot better!